Penalties for Driving Without Insurance in Hawaii

 First offense

 Even if this is your first time getting caught driving uninsured, you can expect to face serious sanctions.
 First, you will be fined no less than $500.
-Secondly, your license will be suspended for three months.
+Secondly, your license will be suspended for a minimum of three months (or until you provide proof of insurance).

-The state, however, gives you a chance to lighten your monetary penalties and even keep your driver’s license.
-In lieu of paying the fine, you may be able to perform community service for 75 to 100 hours, for a first-time insurance offense.
-The court may also waive your suspension if you agree to buy a nonrefundable insurance policy that covers your car for at least the next six months in the Aloha State.
+The state, however, gives you a chance to decrease your monetary penalties and even keep your driver's license.
+In lieu of paying the fine, you may be able to perform community service for 75 to 100 hours, if it's your first insurance offense.
+The court may also waive your suspension if you agree to buy a nonrefundable insurance policy that covers your car for at least the next six months.

-If this is not your first time but the second or more, repeated within five years since your previous conviction, the penalties become more severe.
+If you have a repeat conviction for driving without insurance within five years of the first, the penalties become more severe.
 This time around, you will be charged a heavier fine, ranging from $1,500 to $5,000.
-You can still choose the community service alternative, but the equivalent amount of time you’ll need to put in is 200 to 275 hours.
+You can still choose the community service alternative, but you'll need to put in 200 to 275 hours.
 Your license suspension period will also grow to one full year.

 Multiple convictions within five years

 Hawaii imposes even stiffer penalties if you're found to be a habitual offender of their laws.
-If your record shows multiple records of driving without insurance within a five-year period (the law doesn't specify a number for the "multiple records"), Hawaii will add more unforgiving penalties on top of the stated penalties, as it no longer considers the repeat insurance violation a mere traffic violation.
-You may suffer prison time for 30 days, have your registration plates suspended or revoked, and if the court sees fit, your motor vehicle can be impounded.
+If your record shows multiple records of driving without insurance within a five-year period (the law doesn't specify a number for "multiple records"), Hawaii will add more unforgiving penalties to the second offense sanctions, as it no longer considers the repeat insurance violation a mere traffic violation.
+You may serve jail time for 30 days, have your registration plates suspended or revoked and, if the court sees fit, have your motor vehicle impounded.

 Caught without insurance in an accident